RichardEve007/public/README.md

 When I get around to it.
+I will fill this in.